Some frequently asked baseball questions are below with answers as well as some links to help you find more information on this website:

-Can my child be on a team with his friends or siblings?
+Can my child be on a baseball team with his friends or siblings?

-In the Summer Competitive leagues, teams are created based on experience and ability, and for the safety of the players and to abide by Little League International rules, it is very difficult to arrange for friends or siblings to be together.
-A request can be made to the division convener at the time of registration.
+In the Summer Competitive baseball leagues, teams are created based on experience and ability, and for the safety of the players and to abide by Little League International rules.
+As a result, it is very difficult to arrange for friends or siblings to be together.
+A request can be made to the baseball division convener at the time of registration.

 In a very few, exceptional situations, players may play down a level if they are brand new to baseball or for some other safety-related reason.
 But this is allowed only rarely, and only at the discretion of the conveners and coaches, once they have evaluated the player’s strength, size and ability and assessed how it affects the overall balancing of teams.
 Again, safety is our number one priority and always takes precedence over other factors.

 In addition to the playing time outlined for the program:

 - For spring baseball, a team t-shirt, and baseball cap are included in your fees as is access to the Glebe Baseball Academy Winter Skills Training Sessions.

 - For summer baseball, apparel is purchased by the player as part of the team fee

 - For fall baseball, a baseball cap will be provided (if needed), and a team jersey will be loaned